TISUnion/Carpet-TIS-Addition/docs/commands.md

 Tracked entity removal reasons
 - Despawn, including immediately despawn, random despawn, difficulty despawn and timeout despawn
 - Damaged to death
 - Becomes persistent.
-Note that the entity is still not removed from the world
+Requires rule [lifeTimeTrackerConsidersMobcap](rules.md#lifetimetrackerconsidersmobcap) being set to true
 - Rides on a vehicle (1.16+).
-Note that the entity is still not removed from the world
+Requires rule [lifeTimeTrackerConsidersMobcap](rules.md#lifetimetrackerconsidersmobcap) being set to true
 - Enderman picked up a block (1.16+).
-Note that the entity is still not removed from the world
+Requires rule [lifeTimeTrackerConsidersMobcap](rules.md#lifetimetrackerconsidersmobcap) being set to true
 - Entity merged (item and xp orb only)
 - Collected up by hopper or hopper minecart (item only)
 - Entering void
 - Picked up by player or mob (item and xp orb only)
 - Mob conversion
 - Trans-dimension through portal
-- Other (anything else not in the list)
+- Other (anything else not in the list).
+If some other important reason is not tracked, feel free to make a feature request issue

 The definition of lifetime is: **The amount of spawning stage passing between entity spawning and entity removal**, in other words, how many gameticks does the entity counts towards mobcap.
 Technically the injection point for the passing spawning stage counter increment is right before the world recalculating the mobcap